thosgood/this-weeks-finds/markdown/1-50/week32.md

 of mathematics and physics that are accessible electronically, free of charge, over the Internet.
-Not too long ago one would commonly hear the remark "...but of course nobody would ever want to do that, because..." followed by some reason or other, reminscient of how CLEARLY nobody would want to switch from horses to automobiles because then one would have to build GAS STATIONS ALL OVER THE PLACE \-\-- obviously too much bother to be worthwhile.
+Not too long ago one would commonly hear the remark "...but of course nobody would ever want to do that, because..." followed by some reason or other, reminiscent of how CLEARLY nobody would want to switch from horses to automobiles because then one would have to build GAS STATIONS ALL OVER THE PLACE --- obviously too much bother to be worthwhile.
 Now, however, things are changing and the new electronic journals are getting quite respectable lists of editors, and they seem to have a good chance of doing well.
 I